kallitsis/ARIA/README.md

 ## Installation

-ARIA is released under the [INSERT LICENSE NAME HERE] license and is open source.
+ARIA is released under the [BSD 3-Clause License] license and is open source.
 To install ARIA, clone the repository and install it in editable mode:

 ```bash
 git clone https://github.com/kallitsis/ARIA.git